-This article discusses how a human baby is conceived and how the baby develops inside the mother's womb.
+Learn how your baby is conceived and how your baby develops inside the mother's womb.

 WEEK BY WEEK CHANGES

 Gestation is the period of time between conception and birth when a baby grows and develops inside the mother's womb.
 Because it's impossible to know exactly when conception occurs, gestational age is measured from the first day of the mother's last menstrual cycle to the current date.
 It is measured in weeks.